WIPO Treaty on Intellectual Property, Genetic Resources and Associated Traditional Knowledge

-The WIPO Treaty on Intellectual Property, Genetic Resources and Associated Traditional Knowledge or GRATK Treaty is an international legal instrument to combat biopiracy through disclosure requirements for patent applicants whose inventions are based on genetic resources and/or associated traditional knowledge.
+The WIPO Treaty on Intellectual Property, Genetic Resources and Associated Traditional Knowledge or GRATK Treaty is an international legal instrument which aims to improve the efficacy, transparency and quality of the patent system and prevent patents from being granted that are not novel or inventive.
+The Treaty aims indirectly to combat biopiracy and facilitate compliance with access and benefit-sharing rules through disclosure requirements for patent applicants whose inventions are based on genetic resources and/or associated traditional knowledge.

-The treaty was concluded at the headquarters of the World Intellectual Property Organization (WIPO) in Geneva, Switzerland, on 24 May 2024, after more than two decades of previous developments by WIPO's Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (IGC).
+The treaty was concluded at the headquarters of the World Intellectual Property Organization (WIPO) in Geneva, Switzerland, on 24 May 2024, after more than two decades of previous developments by WIPO's Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (WIPO IGC).

-The treaty was deemed "historic in many regards" by some observers, qualified by the Indigenous Caucus as a "first step towards guaranteeing just and transparent access to these resources."
+The Treaty was adopted by consensus.
+Its adoption has been hailed in particular by developing countries and Indigenous Peoples.
+It was deemed "historic in many regards" by some observers, qualified by the Indigenous Caucus as a "first step towards guaranteeing just and transparent access to these resources."
+However, some developed countries and industry associations have begun to speak out against the Treaty.

 Background and history

 2001–2022: Work of the WIPO IGC

-The IGC was established in 2001 by the General Assembly of WIPO.
+The committee was established in 2000 by the General Assembly of WIPO.
+It met for the first time in 2001.

+Since 2010, the core of the mandate of the WIPO IGC has been (with some variations over the years) to undertake text-based negotiations with the objective of reaching agreement on a text of an international legal instrument (or instruments) which will ensure the effective protection of genetic resources, traditional knowledge and traditional cultural expressions.

-Since 2010, the mandate of the IGC has remained that of concluding a consensual text which would bridge the gaps between the numerous existing international legal instruments provide some, but insufficient protection on either traditional knowledge, traditional cultural expressions, or genetic resources (UNDRIP, Convention on Biological Diversity, Nagoya Protocol, FAO plant treaty, UNESCO conventions on culture and intangible heritage, etc.), none of which include explicit protections for indigenous peoples and local communities.
+In essence, the work of the WIPO IGC has aimed to bridge the gaps between the intellectual property system and numerous other international legal instruments that provide some, but insufficient protection to either traditional knowledge, traditional cultural expressions, or genetic resources (UNDRIP, Convention on Biological Diversity, Nagoya Protocol, FAO plant treaty, UNESCO conventions on intangible cultural heritage, etc.), none of which include explicit intellectual property-related protections for indigenous peoples and local communities.

-IGC's negotiations were suspended in 2020 because of the pandemic of SARS-CoV-2, and resumed in 2022.
+WIPO IGC's negotiations were suspended in 2020 because of the COVID-19 pandemic, and resumed in 2022.